Adam Gurowski: Biography

 He was a son of the Count Władysław Gurowski, an ardent admirer of Tadeusz Kościuszko.
 Having been expelled in 1818 and again in 1819 from the gymnasia of Warsaw and Kalisz for revolutionary demonstrations, young Gurowski continued his studies at various German universities.
 He studied under Hegel at Berlin University and obtained a degree from Heidelberg University.

 Returning to Warsaw in 1825, he became identified with those opposed to Russian influence, and was in consequence several times imprisoned.
 He was active in organizing the November uprising of 1830, in which he afterward took part.
-On its suppression, Adam lost the greater part of his estates and escaped to France, where he lived for several years.
+On its suppression, Gurowski lost the greater part of his estates and escaped to France, where he lived for several years.
 While there he became associated with the Saint-Simonians, and adopted many of the views of Charles Fourier.
-He was also a member of the national Polish committee in Paris, and became conspicuous in political and literary circles.
-The remainder of his estates had in the meantime been confiscated and he himself condemned to death.
+He helped found the Polish Democratic Society (TDP) in Paris.
+The remainder of his estates had in the meantime been confiscated and he had been condemned to death.

+Gurowski experienced a total change of heart on the question of Polish nationalism and abjectly pleaded with Tsarist authorities for a pardon.
+Norman Davies writes: "...he somehow saw Russian autocracy as an ideal instrument for social and cultural modernization.
+He savagely denounced the conceited, uncaring individualism of the Polish nobles, and gave practical proof of his sincerity by denouncing his disaffected neighbours to the Tsarist police.
+He even submitted a memorandum on educational reform, which proposed that the Polish language - 'a degenerate dialect of Russian' - should be replaced in Polish schools by Old Church Slavonic".

 He married Theresa de Zbijewska in 1827.
 They had two children.
 Theresa died in 1832.

 In 1835, he published a work entitled La vérité sur la Russie, in which he advocated a union of the different branches of the Slavic race.
 The book being favorably regarded by the Russian government, Gurowski was recalled, and, although his estates were not restored, he was employed in the civil service.
 In 1843, the Marquis de Custine, lover of Gurowski's brother Ignacy, published La Russie en 1839, a polemical travelogue focusing on the Russian Empire.
 In 1844, finding that he had many powerful enemies at court, Gurowski left secretly for Berlin and went thence to Heidelberg.
 Here he gave himself to study, and for two years lectured on political economy in the University of Bern, Switzerland.
 He then went to Italy.